 Purple Days will be announced by the Administrator.
 They are usually planned in support of an athletic or other event scheduled outside of school hours.
 As with Jeans Day, the charge is \$1.00.
 Monies collected go to help with athletic expenses.
 Outerwear must be CCS outerwear.
-The rules for Jeans Day apply, with the additional requirement that pants or shirt must be purple or CCS spirit wear.
+The rules for Jeans Day apply, with the additional requirement that pants or shirt must be purple.